Proposed Rates

 State Government Emergency Services Levy (ESL)

 The Emergency Services Levy (ESL) is a compulsory State Government levy which is forwarded to the Department of Fire and Emergency Services (DFES) to fund services such as fire and rescue services, bush fire brigades and state emergency services throughout Western Australia.
+For further information on ESL, please refer to the DFES website at or call 1300 136 099.

 Did you know?